primea/design/hypervisor.md

 Containers are an abstract for a computational unit.
 This could be in the form of a VM such as an Javascript VM, a wasm JIT or in the form of actual hardware.
 The containers create a uniform wrap around the computational unit so that the Hypervisor can interact with them in a uniform way.
 Each container can be considered an [actor](https://en.wikipedia.org/wiki/Actor_model).

 ## Communication
-The hypervisor has a simple communication model that is inspired from capabilities based OS and from [π-calculus](https://en.wikipedia.org/wiki/Π-calculus).
+The hypervisor has a simple communication model that is inspired from capabilities based OS.
 **Channels** connect containers and allows them to perform bi-directional communication.
 Each container that is connected to a channel see a **port** which is internal labeled.
 Ports are accessed by the container vai references to them.
 Furthermore ports can thought of as a capability to send and receive message from the connecting container.

 ## Messages